By Carlos Harrison

 Miami International Film Festival

 International means global, but films, stars and directors from Spain and across the Spanish- and Portuguese-speaking Americas are a major part of what puts MIFF on the map.
 It runs for better than a week in early March, with so many films, talks and after-parties it’s impossible for anyone to attend them all.
-There are also plenty of red-carpet celebrity-sighting opportunities, and chances for Q&A’s with filmmakers and the actors who bring the stories to life on the big screen.
+There are also plenty of red-carpet celebrity-sighting opportunities, and chances for Q&As with filmmakers and the actors who bring the stories to life on the big screen.

 Menorcan Heritage Celebration